 Reboots User Guide

-Maximum regeneration for maximum performance: It is important to use Reboots correctly, in order to achieve the best possible results when you use them for your recovery.
-The Reboots user guide tells you what you need to know, in order to configure your recovery application.
+Maximum regeneration for maximum performance: It is important to use Reboots correctly in order to achieve the best possible results.
+The Reboots user guide tells you what you need to know in order to configure your recovery application.

 How often can I use Reboots?

 You can use Reboots every day.
 The optimal massage length is between 30 and 50 minutes, but you may also use them for longer periods of time.
 We do not recommend using them for longer than 1.5 hours a day.
 The motto “more is always better” does not apply to the Reboots recovery process.
 Use Reboots sensibly and pay attention to what feels best for you.